MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-customer-managed-tenant-key.md

 2. Configure Azure Information Protection to use the new key, by using the [Use-AadrmKeyVaultKey](/powershell/module/aadrm/use-aadrmkeyvaultkey) cmdlet.

-3. Set this key object to be active, by using the run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) cmdlet.
+3. Configure the tenant key object, by using the run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) cmdlet.

 For more information about each of these steps, see [Implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md#implementing-your-azure-information-protection-tenant-key).